pandabuilder/pandachaika/docs/DOCKER.md

 The recommended way to run the stack is using Docker Compose, using the provided [docker-compose.yaml](../docker-compose.yaml), and editing as needed.
 Depending on your infrastructure, you could turn off the database or the reverse proxy services.
 Copy the [.env.sample](../.env.sample) file to .env, and edit it (specially if exposing the server to the internet)

 It is preferred to copy docker-compose.yml to a new file docker-compose.local.yml, for example, and edit it there.
+Use [docker-compose.build.yaml](../docker-compose.build.yaml) instead for building the image locally.

 Remember to replace DJANGO_SECRET_KEY, the output from this command works:
 ```bash